OIL COMPANIES IN CHINA

 So, what of old Lu Guangyu, whose name has been drenched in ignominy in all this?
 Perhaps he did have a sip or two, but a quarter million dollars’ worth seems ambitious.
 As a Sinopec employee explains: “Lu could certainly never consume this astonishing amount of luxury alcohol by himself, given he’s in his late 50s and about to retire.”
 If that’s a reason not to doubt him, it makes me wonder what the younger staff is up to.

-CNOOC is China’s third largest oil producer and oil company.
-Based in Hong Kong, it is publically traded in Hong Kong and New York but is 70 percent owned by the state-owned China National Offshore Oil Corporation.
-The company is more profitable than Sinopec and PetroChina because it is not bogged down with refining costs.
+China National Offshore Oil Corporation (CNOOC) is China’s third largest oil producer and oil company.
+Founded in 1982 and headquartered in Beijing, it earned $83 billion in revenue in 2021 and ranking No. 92 spot on Fortune's Global 500 companies list in 2021.
+In the 2000s, the company was based in Hong Kong and publicly traded in Hong Kong and New York but was 70 percent owned by the a state-owned entity.
+At that time CNOOC was more profitable than Sinopec and PetroChina because it was not bogged down with refining costs.
+[Source: Investopedia]

-CNOOC is headed by Fu Chengyu, who grew up in Heilongjiang and once said his family was so poor he had to barter eggs for schoolbooks.
-He graduated from Daqing Petroleum Institute in Heilongjiang in 1975 with a drgree in geology and worked as field engineer in China for seven years.
+CNOOC is headed by Chairman Wang Yilin and CEO Li Fanrong.
+It had 98,750 employees in 2011.
+CNOOC was headed by Fu Chengyu, who grew up in Heilongjiang and once said his family was so poor he had to barter eggs for schoolbooks.
+He graduated from Daqing Petroleum Institute in Heilongjiang in 1975 with a degree in geology and worked as field engineer in China for seven years.
 He studied at UCLA and became CNOOC’s chief operating officer in 1999 and chairman in 2003.